Hair sheep primer

 There are significant differences in shedding among and between breeds.
 There are breeds and individual animals with few woolly fibers and others that grow thick "woolly" coats for the winter and shed their coats annually.
 Shedding usually commences in the spring when the weather starts to change.
 Some sheep will start to shed in the winter.
 Some will not shed until late spring or early summer.
 Shedding varies from year-to-year.

 All sheep should be fully shed by the middle of summer.
 Obviously, the ones that don't fully shed are less desirable than those than do.
 Many lambs will shed out during their first summer, but lambs that don't shed their first summer may still be good shedders as adults.
 In fact, shedding often improves with age.
+It may also dimish with advanced age.

 If hair sheep or hair x wool crosses are sheared, they should be sheared last and their fleeces should be discarded.
 The fleeces from hair sheep or hair x wool crosses will contaminate a wool clip, and under no circumstances should they be mixed with wool fleeces or taken to a wool pool, warehouse, or woolen mill.

-Producers who aim to produce high quality wool should probably not mix hair sheep with wooled sheep, especially when the hair sheep are shedding.
+Producers who aim to produce high quality wool should probably not mix hair sheep with wooled sheep, especially when the hair sheep are actively shedding.
 It is possible that hairs from the hair sheep will get into the fleeces of the wooled sheep.
 Hair (also called kemp) is very undesirable in wool processing.
 Hair does not have crimp and it will not accept dye.
 Too much hair can ruin the reputation of a good wool clip.

 Crutching is a quick modification of shearing.
 It is when the wool in the vulva area and around the udder is removed.
 It creates a cleaner lambing environment and helps to prevent lambs from latching onto a tag or piece of wool instead of a nipple.
 It is usually not necessary to crutch hair sheep ewes.
-It may be advisable to crutch hair x wool crosses.
+It may be advisable to crutch some hair x wool crosses.

 It is usually not necessary to dock the tails of hair sheep lambs.
 This is because the tails of hair sheep are not as thick and woolly as the tails from wooled sheep.
 Though , it may be advisable to dock the tails of hair x wool crosses.